gauravkumarfc/netflix-dataset-analysis/README.md

 WHERE director IS NULL;
 ```

-**Objective:** List content that does not have a director.
+**Goal:** List all content that doesn't have a director assigned.

-### 13. Find How Many Movies Actor 'Salman Khan' Appeared in the Last 10 Years
+### 13. Movies Featuring Salman Khan in the Last 10 Years

 ```sql
 SELECT *